Are you a Carer?

 If you are caring for someone, we really would like you to let us know, so that we can ensure our records are up-to-date and give you details to access relevant information and advice, local support services, newsletter and telephone linkline for carers.
 General points of contact information, including details for Lancashire Carers Service, Lancashire Young Carers Service and the Parent Carer Forum.

 We will also give you details to let you know how to have your needs assessed by n-compass Lancashire Carers Service.
 This is called a Carers’ Needs Assessment.
 There is no charge for this, and it is your chance to discuss your role as a Carer and what help you may need to :

 It is NOT about judging the way you are caring for someone, nor will it be assumed that you wish to become, or carry on being, a Carer.
 As a result of completing the Assessment, the local authority may provide services to help you in your caring role or to maintain your own health and well-being.
 It can also look at the needs of the person you care for.
 This could be done separately, or together, depending on the situation.

-If you are a Carer, please do spend a couple of minutes to complete a Carer's Identification form and then return it to the Practice – simply hand it in to our Reception Team.
+If you are a Carer, please do spend a couple of minutes to complete a Carer's Identification form and then return it to the Practice via email to firstname.lastname@example.org